DaltonSW/Termina/README.md

     ```
   - And then you could call `var file = defer OpenFile("filename.txt")`, which would automatically call `CloseFile(file)` before the function returns execution to its caller
     - It's like Go's system, but... nicer
+  - Doesn't need to be I/O, could be used for anything
+  - Also would have the option to defer a call normall just by doing `defer thing.Func()` or `defer DoFunc(thing)`
 - Modules / packages / dependencies / refer to other file's functions somehow

 ### Things I'm Iffy On